Welcome to Thrive Counseling Center and Our Team.

 - MS in Mental Health Counseling, Central Washington University

 Licensed Mental Health Counselor, Certified Thanatologist

-**Amelia is in our Federal Way office on Fridays and Saturdays**
+**Amelia is available for telehealth sessions on Fridays and Saturdays**

 Counseling To Help You Through Life’s Transitions